hotosm/learnosm/_posts/en/0600-12-13-osm-in-qgis_en.md

 ![quickosm][]

+- The initial page lets you select between several predefined presets which determine the kind of objects to download.
+This is most likely not what you want.
+You either want all objects or a selection of your own.
+Select the second item from the menu bar on the left, "Quick query".

+![quickosm-query][]

 - You can choose from several options here  - if your window already displays the extent you want, switch the combobox which by default shows "In" to "Canvas extent".
 If you have a layer loaded in QGIS with the correct extent, choose "Layer extent" and select the layer you want to use.
 Using the default "In" requires that a relation or polygon exists with this name.
 Otherwise choose "Around" and a node with this name suffices.
 You can select a perimeter (default 1000m) around this node where data will be loaded from the database.

 - Click on "Run Query".